 The "Sarah Siddons Award" which Eve receives was invented by writer/director Joseph L. Mankiewicz.
 In 1952 a small group of eminent Chicago theater-goers, including Mrs. Loyal Davis, mother of future First Lady Nancy Reagan, began to give an award of that name which is also physically modeled on the one in the film.
 The 1967-1968 Actor of the Year award recipient was Celeste Holm.
 In 1973, during the Sarah Siddons Society Anniversary Gala, an honorary Sarah Siddons award was presented to Bette Davis, even though she never appeared in a play in Chicago.
 Around 1960 Davis did appear in the Tennessee Williams play "The Night of the Iguana" at the Blackstone in Chicago.

 As a special surprise, when Bette Davis was awarded the Sarah Siddons Award, the organizers secretly asked Anne Baxter to attend her presentation.
-Davis was not at all thrilled about having to share her spotlight with another actress.
+According to a member of Chicago's Siddons Society, far from being pleased, Davis was furious about having to share her spotlight with another actress.

 Claudette Colbert was originally cast as Margo Channing, but suffered a ruptured disc during filming on Three Came Home (1950) and had to withdraw.
 Bette Davis stepped into the role, even though 20th Century-Fox studio chief Darryl F. Zanuck and Davis couldn't stand each other, going back to when Davis walked out from her post as president of the Motion Picture Academy in 1941.